coq/ceps/text/rocq-roadmap.md

 - **Accessibilty:** The Rocq/Coq Platform delivers easy installation and package integration.
-We are also actively working on IDE improvements for the various usages of the Rocq Prover.
+We are also actively working on IDE improvements for the various usages of the Rocq Prover (all audiences).

 - **Documentation:** We strive to document best practices, tools, and packages, so as to enhance usability for newcomers and experienced